parischaralampidis3/test-app/README.md

 DB_USERNAME=root
 DB_PASSWORD=

-Connet the project through a DB client.
+8. Connet the project through a DB client:

+9. To set npm dependencies:

+run npm install

+10. Run to generate a key for .env:

+php artisan generate:key

+11. Run:

+npm run dev

--Run the migrations, in order to initialize the default database tables
+12. Run the migrations, in order to initialize the default database tables:

 php artisan migrate

-At the root of the project
-run to fire the php server
+13. At the root of the project run to fire the php server:

 php artisan run serve

-Also for building the tailwind css npm run dev